Kubuskiller/socketController/README.md

 # socketController
-A websocket server that inited to be run on Raspberry Pi, to recieve input that will control the motors connected to the raspberry.
-And a client side whit joystick as input and recieves a constant stream of frames from the raspberry
+A websocket server that inited to be run on Raspberry Pi, to recieve input that controls the motors connected to it.
+And a client side with joysticks as input and recieves a constant stream of the cam from the server (raspberry).

 # How to use notes #